WGLab/DeepMod/docs/Results_explanation.md

 This document describe the fomrat of the output of DeepMod.

-1. Check whether the running of DeepMod is successful.
+# 1. Check whether the running of DeepMod is successful.
 After finishing the running of DeepMod, usually you will find a "\*.done" file under the output folder.
 If you cannot see that file, some errors might happen and the running of DeepMod is not successful.
-One common cause behind this is the memory issue, that is,
+One common cause behind this is the memory issue, that is, DeepMod needs more memory than what you requested or have.
+Increasing memory generally solve the issue.

+# 2 Format of output
+The output is in a BED format like below.
+The first six columns are `Chr`, `Start pos`, `End pos`, `Base`, `Capped coverage`, and `Strand`, and the last three columns are `Real coverage`, `Mehylation percentage` and `Methylation coverage`.

 ```
 chr6 148655 148656 C 10 -  148655 148656 0,0,0 10 10 1